MONO-1223/AURAK-CENG336-ComputerArchitectureLab/Lab 03 - Latches, Flip-flops, and Registers/README.md

   <img src="Photos/part1lut.png" style="width: 49%; height: 300px;" title="LUT Diagram" /> <img src="Photos/part1gate.png" style="width: 49%; height: 300px;" title="Logic Gates Circuit"/>
 </p>

-Above, we have the `LUT (Look-Up Table)` diagrams for the gated SR latch created in this lab.
-On the left side, we can see the inputs `S`, `R`, and the `clock (CLK)`, and on the far right, we have the output `Q`.
-In the middle, the internal signals, labeled as `R_g`, `S_g`, `Qa`, and `Qb`, are displayed, which were computed using the `LUT`.
+The diagrams above represent the `Look-Up Table (LUT)` for the gated SR latch created in this lab.
+On the left, we have the input signals: Set `(S)`, Reset `(R)`, and `Clock (CLK)`.
+The output `(Q)` is shown on the far right.
+In between, the internal signals, labeled as `R_g`, `S_g`, `Qa`, and `Qb`, are displayed.
+These internal signals were derived using the LUT, reflecting the latch's behavior based on the given inputs.

-The second figure represents the same system but is shown in a logic gate design rather than using a `LUT`.
+The second figure represents the same system but is shown in a logic gate design rather than using a `Look-Up Table (LUT)`.
 Here, we can clearly see the logical gates that were used to compute the internal signals, providing a more detailed view of how the internal workings of the SR latch are implemented at the gate level.
-Both diagrams effectively illustrate the functioning of the SR latch, highlighting the transition from a LUT-based design to one using physical logic gates.
+Both diagrams effectively illustrate the functioning of the `SR latch`, highlighting the transition from a LUT-based design to one using physical logic gates.

 </details>